v-scornell/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 9. In the **Add site owners and members** window, in the **Add members** field, enter **Patti**.
 As you enter Patti, a window appears listing users whose first name starts with Patti.
 Select **Patti Fernandez**.

-10. Repeat the previous step for **Nestor Wilke** and then **Holly Dickson**.
+10. Repeat the previous step for **Nestor Wilke** and then **Diego Siciliani**.

-11. You now want to make Holly an owner of the group, along with Diego.
-The **Add site owners and members** window currently displays Holly, Nestor, and Patti as members of the group.
-Below **Holly Dickson**, select the **Member** drop-down arrow.
+11. You now want to make Diego an owner of the group, along with Holly.
+The **Add site owners and members** window currently displays Patti, Nestor, and Diego as members of the group.
+Below **Diego Siciliani**, select the **Member** drop-down arrow.
 In the drop-down menu that appears, select **Owner**.
-This changes Holly from a group member to a group owner.
+This changes Diego from a group member to a group owner.

 12. Select **Finish**.